about project homeless connect

 These services include housing, employment, medical care, mental health care, benefits and legal assistance, eye doctors, haircuts, chiropractic, and dental care.
 The first of these events occurred on December 14, 2005, at the Basilica of St. Mary.
 It was a tremendous success, involving 250 volunteers and service providers and serving over 500 men, women, children, and youth experiencing homelessness.

-There have been fourteen events since the first Project Homeless Connect at the Basilica, and the event has grown to serve thousands of individuals
+There have been fifteen events since the first Project Homeless Connect at the Basilica, and the event has grown to serve thousands of individuals

 seeking services with the help of nearly 1,000 volunteers each time.